oreganolisk/police-shootings/README.md

 To deploy this as a heroku app, use the `mars/create-react-app` buildpack, which you can set as follows in heroku CLI:
 `heroku buildpacks:set mars/create-react-app`

+This work is in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).
+You can use it as you see fit with no attribution.